LarsEckart/knowledge/articles.md

 # Articles

-to read or to keep as list of articles worth to read.

-## have to find time reading this
 * [Getting Started with Dropwizard](https://www.sitepoint.com/tutorial-getting-started-dropwizard/)
 * [Reactive programming vs. Reactive systems](https://www.oreilly.com/ideas/reactive-programming-vs-reactive-systems)
 * [Good naming is a process, not a single step](http://arlobelshee.com/good-naming-is-a-process-not-a-single-step/)